 After entanglement swapping, the resulting end-to-end Bell pairs are stored in the local quantum memories of Alice and Bob, with capacities $N_{\text{qubit}}$ and coherence times $\tau_A$ and $\tau_B$, respectively.
-Each Bell pair is reserved for a single qubit and decoheres independently while stored.
-Qubits are teleported individually as soon as the corresponding Bell pairs become available and are then stored in Bob’s quantum memory, where decoherence starts upon successful teleportation.
-Let $\rho_B^{(q)}$ denote the quantum state of qubit $q$ stored at Bob after teleportation.
-The execution of the \gls{QApp} is considered successful if, upon completion of the teleportation of the last qubit, the condition $F(\rho_B^{(q)},\psi^{(q)}) \geq F_{\mathrm{th}}$ holds for all $q \in \{1,\ldots,N_{\text{qubit}}\}$.
+Each Bell pair is reserved for one qubit and decoheres independently while stored.
+Qubits are teleported individually as soon as their corresponding Bell pairs become available, and the teleported qubits are then stored at Bob, where decoherence starts upon teleportation.
+Let $\rho_B^{(q)}$ denote the state of qubit $q$ stored at Bob after teleportation.
+The \gls{QApp} execution is successful if, when the last qubit has been teleported, $F(\rho_B^{(q)},\psi^{(q)}) \geq F_{\mathrm{th}}$ holds for all $q \in \{1,\ldots,N_{\text{qubit}}\}$.
 Under the considered teleportation model, this condition can be equivalently assessed through the fidelity of the end-to-end Bell pairs used for teleportation.
-Otherwise, the execution fails and the whole procedure must be repeated, requiring the generation and consumption of a new set of $N_{\text{qubit}}$ Bell pairs.
+Otherwise, the execution fails and the whole procedure must be repeated with a new set of $N_{\text{qubit}}$ Bell pairs.

 The model is restricted to a two-node \gls{QN} assisted by a single intermediate \gls{QR} and to raw entanglement distribution, i.e., without entanglement purification or distillation.
 This scope isolates the joint effect of stochastic entanglement-generation delay, parallelism, swapping quality, and quantum-memory decoherence on \gls{QApp}-level reliability.
 The general formulation keeps the coherence times at Alice, Bob, and the \gls{QR}, i.e., $\tau_A$, $\tau_B$, and $\tau_{\mathrm{QR}}$, explicit, while the experimental evaluation later specializes them to representative configurations.